 Aaron, who was a 2nd Team All American in track and an Academic All American, has visited Kenya with his track coach and adopted several schools in the country by providing tuition, school uniforms, school supplies and food to children who otherwise would not have access to these essentials.
 He also works with abused children and families and is doing research on the predictive causes of dysfunction in families.

-As an undergraduate, Legairre was Senior Class President and the recipient of the President’s Citation and the Dean’s Citation, received a research assistantship from Wesleyan University and is currently employed as a Research Scientist by Boehringer Ingelheim, a European based pharma company.
+As an undergraduate, Legairre was Senior Class President and the recipient of the President’s Citation and the Dean’s Citation.
+He received a research assistantship from Wesleyan University and is currently employed as a Research Scientist by Boehringer Ingelheim, a European based pharma company.
 He is doing research on immunology, has published several peer reviewed research papers on various scientific research topics, and also has his name on a patent.
 He continues to work towards his Ph.
 D. in Molecular Biology and Biochemistry.

 We couldn’t be more proud of what these two very impressive young men are achieving and know that they will continue to “make a difference” in the future.

-DANIEL CAMACHO (2008) WITH UNIVERSITY OF CONNECTICUT DENTAL STUDENTS AT A FREE DENTAL CLINIC IN GRENADA.
+DANIEL CAMACHO (2008) WORKS WITH UNIVERSITY OF CONNECTICUT DENTAL STUDENTS AT A FREE DENTAL CLINIC IN GRENADA.